RakeshKumar045/Restaurant_Rasa_Chatbot_Python/data/nlu.md

 - end
 - farewell
 - Bye bye
-- have a good one
+- have a good one!
-- 2702rakesh@gma
 - Thanks. bye-bye

 ## intent:greet